Take the Worry Out of installation

-Product Installation
+Installation FAQ

 Recommended usage and acceptable levels of traffic for floors will vary depending on the exact tile line, size, and finish.
-Detailed recommendations for each tile product we manufacture is available in the “Recommended Applications Chart”.
+Detailed recommendations for each tile product we manufacture is available in the Recommended Applications (Usage Chart) found here.

 No, please refer to the current Installation Instructions and refer to the “Thin-Set” section.

 No!
 There are specific thin sets that we recommend for installing Oceanside Glass & Tile.
-Please see the Installation Instructions and refer to the “Thin-Set” section.
+Please see the appropriate Installation Instructions and refer to the “Thin-Set” section.

 In most cases, sanded grout is totally acceptable to use with our tile products.
-However, detailed information regarding grout selection can be found in our “Grout Selection Guide.
+However, detailed information regarding grout selection can be found in our “Grout Selection Guide”.
 This includes details on when and where you can use other types of grouts including un-sanded, urethane and acrylic grouts (aka pre-mixed).

 Grout color is extremely subjective and can be influenced by a number of site factors including lighting and surrounding finish colors.
 Therefore, we strongly suggest reviewing a grout chart against the installed tile with your designer or installer prior to making your final selection.